helium/longfi-platformio/getting-started.md

  To open the serial monitor click on the "Serial Monitor" button within the status bar.

 ![](assets/heltec-cubecell-htcc-ab0x-serial-monitor.png)
-ger
-Click on the Extensi

 You should begin to see output similar to below.

 ![](assets/heltec-cubecell-htcc-ab01-arduino-serial.png)
-ger
-Click on the Extensi

 You can use any virtual terminal emulator for this purpose, but recall certain Heltec boards seem to require the terminal emulator be disconnected from the target device prior to attempting to upload a new binary.